Co-location of State and Territory child protection and other officials in Family Law Court Registries

 - An independent evaluation of the co-location pilot has been commissioned, and is due to be completed in early 2022.

-- The funding for this initiative will cease on 30 June 2022.
+- The funding for this initiative has been extended to 30 June 2025.

 What difference will we make?